foundation29org/H29_Doc/source/pages/SW/Code.md

 }
 ```

 As already indicated, once the bot is embedded in the webapp you will have to indicate it to initialize the desired scenarios in each case.
-These scenarios are designed, implemented and configured in:

-- [Healthbot](https://us.healthbot.microsoft.com/account/zebrahealthbot/scenarios/manage) of the development environment.
-- [Healthbot](https://eu.healthbot.microsoft.com/account/healthbot-test-tjo3h51/scenarios/manage) of the test environment.
-- [Healthbot](https://eu.healthbot.microsoft.com/account/h29bot-giochop/scenarios/manage) of the production environment.

 In the microsoft documentation there are [guides](https://docs.microsoft.com/en-us/healthbot/quickstart-createyourfirstscenario) to help you create these scenarios.